Port of Singapore: 1963–2021

 Singapore ceased to be part of the British Empire when it merged with Malaysia in 1963.
 Singapore lost its hinterland and was no longer the administrative or economic capital of the Malay Peninsula.
-The processing in Singapore of raw materials extracted in the Peninsula was drastically reduced due to the absence of a common market between Singapore and the Peninsular states.
+The processing of raw materials extracted from the Peninsula in Singapore was significantly reduced due to the lack of a common market between Singapore and the Peninsular states.

-Since Singapore's full independence in 1965, it has had to compete with other ports in the region to attract shipping and trade at its port.
-It has done so by developing an export-oriented economy based on value-added manufacturing.
+Since Singapore's full independence in 1965, it has sought an edge to compete with other regional ports to attract shipping and trade to its port.
+It has succeeded in doing so by developing an export-oriented economy based on value-added manufacturing.
 It obtains raw or partially manufactured products from regional and global markets and exports value-added products back to these markets through market access agreements such as World Trade Organization directives and free trade agreements.

 By the 1980s, maritime trading activity had ceased in the vicinity of the Singapore River except in the form of passenger transport, as other terminals and harbours took over this role.
 Keppel Harbour is now home to three container terminals.
-Other terminals were built in Jurong and Pasir Panjang as well as in Sembawang in the north.
-Today, the port operations in Singapore are handled by two players: PSA International (formerly the Port of Singapore Authority) and Jurong Port, which collectively operate six container terminals and three general-purpose terminals around Singapore.
+Other terminals were constructed in Jurong and Pasir Panjang, as well as in Sembawang in the north.
+Today, the port operations in Singapore are handled by two service contractors: PSA International (formerly the Port of Singapore Authority) and Jurong Port, which collectively operate six container terminals and three general-purpose terminals around Singapore.

-In the 1990s the Port became more well-known and overtook Yokohama, and eventually became the busiest port in terms of shipping tonnage.
+In the 1990s, the port became more well-known and overtook Yokohama, and eventually became the busiest port in terms of shipping tonnage.

 Singapore is part of the Maritime Silk Road that runs from the Chinese coast to the southern tip of India, to Mombasa, from there through the Red Sea via the Suez Canal to the Mediterranean, to the Upper Adriatic region of the northern Italian hub Trieste with its rail connections to Central Europe and the North Sea.